 The best way to avoid gout is to avoid the triggers that set it off.
 Unfortunately, these are the very things that are set out to tempt us at those holiday parties.
 Prime rib, shrimp dip, liver pate, that special mixed drink that your uncle presents with a flourish every year, and all the sugary carbonated beverages really do a number on your system.
 So you need to decide: is indulging in your favorites really worth the risk of ruining your holiday with the throbbing pain and limitations of a gout attack?

 There are alternatives.
 When you gather with family or friends, take along one of your favorite safe dishes or drinks.
 That way you will always have something to nibble or sip.
-If you succumb to temptation and end up with an attack, call Dr. Marco Vargas and Dr. Joyce Lee at Foot & Ankle Associates in Sugar Land for help.
+If you succumb to temptation and end up with an attack, call Dr. Marco Vargas and Dr. Joyce Lee at Vargas Foot & Ankle Specialists in Sugar Land for help.
 The number is 888-784-5335, or you can request an appointment online.
 We want to help you have a pain free and happy holiday season!